ouster-lidar/ouster-sdk/external/shared_sw/ouster_example/ouster_viz/README.md

 ## Contents
 * `ouster_viz/` contains a basic visualizer that can be used to display point clouds and range/intensity/ambient images
-* Can be built both with and without ROS.
+* `ouster_viz/` can be built both with and without ROS.
 See the instructions in [ouster_ros](../ouster_ros/README.md) for building in a ROS environment

 ## Operating System Support